Is there a cash discount on other medical services?

 Do I still need health insurance?

-Though your Avicenna membership fee will not count toward your health insurance deductible or annual out-of-pocket limit, any tests, procedures or medications that we order or prescribe will count toward your annual deductible/ISA (and out of pocket limit if they are eligible for insurance reimbursement).
+Though your Avicenna membership fee will not count toward your health insurance deductible or out-of-pocket limit, any tests, procedures or medications that we order or prescribe will count toward your annual deductible/ISA (and out of pocket limit if they are eligible for insurance reimbursement).

 Since we cannot serve as an in-network primary physician, we encourage HMO members to consider a less restrictive plan (obviously, Sedera is an example, but a PPO would be the next best option) at their next opportunity.